 Admissibility of claims for compensation

 To be entitled to compensation, the pollution damage must result in an actual and quantifiable economic loss.
-The claimant must be able to show the amount of his loss or damage by producing accounting records or other appropriate evidence.
+The claimant must be able to show the amount of their loss or damage by producing accounting records or other appropriate evidence.

 An oil pollution incident can generally give rise to claims for five types of pollution damage:

 - Property damage